Maria Farmer: Career

 Farmer is a visual artist who primarily makes paintings and pastel drawings of individual people or groups of people.
-In the mid 1990s, while Farmer was in graduate school, she reported selling her artwork for $20,000 directly from her studio.
+In the mid-1990s, while Farmer was in graduate school, she reported selling her artwork for $20,000 directly from her studio.
 At her graduate exhibition in 1995, the school's dean, Eileen Guggenheim, introduced Farmer to both Jeffrey Epstein, who served as a board member at the Academy from 1987 to 1994, and to his companion Ghislaine Maxwell.
 Although Farmer had already sold her painting for $12,000 to a German buyer, Epstein reportedly wanted to buy it at the reception for half price and Guggenheim urged Farmer to cut him a deal.
 Prior to the introduction, Farmer was aware that Epstein regularly attended the Academy's events and frequently observed art students working in their studios.
 The pair were known at the school to be important art patrons.

 In the summer of 1995, Farmer was one of four artists chosen to attend an all-expenses-paid trip to Santa Fe.
-Several of the artists confirmed that they attended a dinner party, hosted by Epstein and Maxwell with Guggenheim, that was designed to test the artists boundaries within a bizarre and competitive environment where the women were promised that one of them would be rewarded with a major commissioned artwork for Epstein's New Mexico property.
+Several of the artists confirmed that they attended a dinner party, hosted by Epstein and Maxwell with Guggenheim, that was designed to test the artists' boundaries within a bizarre and competitive environment where the women were promised that one of them would be rewarded with a major commissioned artwork for Epstein's Zorro Ranch, New Mexico property, 30 miles distant.
 However, no commission materialized.
+Guggenheim would subsequently deny ever having been at the ranch, until presented with a photo that demonstrated that she had been there.

 Back in New York, Farmer was recruited to work for Epstein, first as his art advisor, where she oversaw the acquisition of artwork by Chuck Bowdish and Damian Loeb for Epstein's collection.
 She continued to work for Epstein at the front desk of his New York mansion, signing in "tradesmen, decorators, and friends".
 She observed a large number of young girls coming and going from the house, and stated that Maxwell would leave on frequent missions to recruit girls for Epstein.
 She described Epstein showing her the security room at his New York mansion that was equipped with extensive video surveillance devices focused on the beds and toilets in the property.
 Farmer reportedly saw lawyer Alan Dershowitz regularly visiting Epstein's New York home.